Iancam/midstream/readme.md

 - multiple filtering parameters that you'd like to try
 - people asking for reports every two weeks.

-You'd spend a lot of time choosing names and locations for those files, and it get's hard to tell which analysis produced which results.
+You'd spend a lot of time choosing names and locations for those files, and it gets hard to tell which analysis produced which results.
 # Future Directions

 - command line tool
-- use a database model of inputs, rather than an inputs folder
-- include functional analyses
+- include functional analyses, IE GSEA, GAGE
-- include cell trajectory analyses
+- include cell trajectory analyses, IE SCVelo